adiithi0510-alt/-java-runtime-polymorphism/README.md

-# -java-runtime-polymorphism
+#Runtime Polymorphism in Java – GitHub Guide
+Program Description (for README)

+Runtime Polymorphism in Java
-A beginner-friendly Java program demonstrating runtime polymorphism using method overriding.
-Shows how a parent class reference calls subclass methods dynamically at runtime — a core OOP concept.
+A beginner-friendly Java program demonstrating runtime polymorphism (dynamic method dispatch) — one of the four pillars of Object-Oriented Programming.

+What it covers:

+A base class (Animal) with an overridable method (makeSound()) Multiple subclasses (Dog, Cat, Cow) that override the method A main class that calls the method via a parent reference — where the JVM decides at runtime which version to execute

+Why it's useful: Shows how the same method call behaves differently depending on the actual object type, without needing to know the type at compile time.